-Company cannot insist that the staff works till the last day of the employment contract / notice period.
+A company cannot insist that the staff works until the last day of the employment contract/notice period.

-Employee has the right to leave before the notice period has ended, by paying the salary in lieu of notice.
-It is an offence for employers to disallow employees to leave their job (or requiring them to stay on their job till the last day of notice period).
+The employee has the right to leave before the notice period has ended, by paying the salary in lieu of notice.
+It is an offence for employers to disallow employees to leave their job (or requiring them to stay on their job till the last day of the notice period).

-Below is the links by MOM on this topic, hope this helps.
+Below are the links by MOM on this topic, hope this helps.

-If the person insist to go immediately.
-You can't stop him/her.
+If the person insists on going immediately, you can't stop him/her.
 You can only deal with them contractually.
-If the person stay and sabotage the operations, it will be worse.
+If the person stays and sabotages the operations, it will be worse.